oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Similarly, the OJD eFile & Appellate eFile can be used for electronically filing, distributing and serving court case documents filed in courts within the jurisdiction of the state.
 Only persons licensed by the Oregon State Bar have authorization to use the portal.
 As such, interested persons are required to register and confirm their eligibility before obtaining information with which to access the online database.

-In addition to the above, publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+In addition to the above, publicly available records may be accessible from some third-party websites.
+Operating independently without any ties to state governmental entities, these platforms offer the benefit of not being limited by geographical record availability.
+Such sites may sometimes serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile